-Name Attribute Relationship with the Company
+Nama A 44 Relationship with the Company

-Name Attribute a b c d e f gg h i j k
+Name Attribute a b c d e f g h i j k

 Minoru Takeda From another company

 Aki Mori From another company

 Shinichiro Yoshihara From another company

 Kenichi Fujita From another company

+Kana Bogaki From another company

-\ Categories for "Relationship with the Company"
+^{} Categories for "Relationship with the Company"

 - a.
 Executive (a person who executes business; hereinafter, the same) of the Company or its subsidiary - b.
 Non-executive director or executive of the parent of the Company - c.
 Executive of a fellow subsidiary of the Company - d.
 Party whose major client or supplier is the Company or an executive thereof - e.
 Major client or supplier of the Company or an executive thereof - f.
 Consultant, accounting professional, or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director - g.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a corporation) - h.
-Executive of a client or supplier of the Company (which does not correspond to any of d., e., or f.) (the director himself/herself only) - i.
-Executive of a corporation to which outside officers are mutually appointed (the director himself/herself only) - j.
-Executive of a corporation that receives a donation from the Company (the director himself/herself only)
+Executive of a client or supplier of the Company (which does not correspond to any of d., e., or f.) (the director themselves only) - i.
+Executive of a corporation to which outside officers are mutually appointed (the director themselves only)

-\ &quot;
+[&]quot;